wongbryan/HTMLWorkshop/README.md

 "git push origin master"

-And, we are in business baby.

 All we have to do now is go into our settings in the repository (on your browser), and enable "github pages" to read from the master branch.

-## I made some changes, how do I update my github repository??!?!??!?!
+## I made some changes, how do I update my github repository (update my website)?

 Easy!
 Navigate to in your terminal to your directory that is linked to the repository.